Monday, September 30, 2024

 Our second attempt we read the sign properly - another day before it would be closed!

-We later discovered that closure didn’t come into effect for another day – phew we were safe – sort of!
-The trip over the mountains to reach wee isolated Gjogv was pretty hair raising but ultimately we got there albeit nervous wrecks as the road was wet, foggy in parts and extremely narrow.
-I can understand why it’s closed to general traffic during winter.
+We later discovered that closure didn’t come into effect for another day – phew! we were safe – sort of!
+The trip over the mountains to reach wee isolated Gjogv was pretty hair-raising but ultimately we got there albeit nervous wrecks as the road was wet, foggy in parts and extremely narrow.
+I can understand why it is closed to general traffic during winter.

 Our B&B was perched on the side of a hill with spectacular views of the sea and surrounding mountains.
 For the time we were safe in our little eyrie surrounded by thick lush vegetation which I imagined would be a glorious profusion of flowers in spring.
 It was lovely and we were safe!
-We dined in that night as we needed something more than a ‘picnic’; food is pretty expensive here as you can imagine.
+We dined-in that night as we needed something more than a ‘picnic’ - food is pretty expensive here as most of it has to be imported.

-Our room was just up the slop and it definitely was a room with a view!
+Our room was just up the slope and it definitely was a room with a view!

 Glorious

-Up close the turf roofs are interesting.
-Be stunning if there are flowers amongst that.
+Up close, the turf roofs are interesting.
+It would be stunning if there are flowers amongst that.

 Sunday, September 29, 2024